 Dechen la' Lodge is the only lodge in the vast northern wilderness between the Selwyn and Mackenzie ranges, which lie between the Yukon and Northwest Territories.
 Its name comes from an aboriginal word meaning “the land at the end of the sticks.”
 This was a special place to both the Kaska and Sahtu aboriginal people, the traditional land stewards of the area.
 In more recent times, this area was identified by a group of eminent scientists, under the auspices of a United Nations program, as a place of unique and outstanding natural heritage.
 They called this place the Mackenzie Mountain Barrens, in reference to its lack of trees.

-The lodge is situated on lake-dotted tundra near the westernmost end of the Canol Road Heritage Trail, and serves as a staging area for hikers and backcountry sojourners.
+The lodge is situated on a lake-dotted tundra near the westernmost end of the Canol Road Heritage Trail and serves as a staging area for hikers and backcountry sojourners.
 The Canol (Canadian Oil) Heritage Trail is a 231-mile (372-kilometer) route that begins across the Mackenzie River from the Northwest Territories town of Norman Wells.
 From there, it winds through the Mackenzie Mountains to Macmillan Pass on the Yukon border.

 Dechen la’ Lodge has a series of cabins on either side of the main lodge building, which includes the dining, kitchen, and communal lounge areas.
 Each cabin has two single beds, a wood stove, and storage areas.
 Large windows on the front of each cabin look out over the picturesque Mackenzie Mountain Barrens.
 Couples can be accommodated with advance notice.

-* Earthwatch will honor each person’s assertion of gender identity, respectfully and without judgement.
+* Earthwatch will honor each person’s assertion of gender identity, respectfully and without judgment.
 For both teen and adult teams, where logistics dictate single-sex accommodations or other facilities, participant placements will be made in accordance with the gender identity the participant specified on their Earthwatch Participant form and/or preferences indicated in discussions with Earthwatch.

 Electricity (North American standard, 110 volts) is provided by solar cells and a gas-powered generator, which is run on demand.
 Power is available in the main lodge building approximately two to three hours daily, usually before and after dinner.

-There may be limited Internet service at Dechen la’ when the generator is running, and no Internet at Camp 222.
+There may be limited internet service at Dechen la’ when the generator is running, and no internet at Camp 222.
 There is no cell phone reception in the area.